 The problem of data loss when using the text editor of the blog in Ning was mentioned in forum discussions by several students of the course "Computer-Mediated Communication".
 This was reflected in the results of evaluation of technology used in the course since 20% of those who participated in this part of the survey disagreed with the statement "Web application enables automatic backup of changes/data of the document".
-This is an important usability problem when social software is considered for use in education.
+The prevention of data loss could be linked to usability attributes like error prevention and recoverability.
+Potential loss of user data is an important problem when social software is considered for use in education.
 Educational technology should not create distraction from the subject of learning, disrupt the learning process or negatively influence student motivation.
-The problems with the blog and chat functionalities of Ning were probably the main reason why as many as 57% of the students agreed with the statement "The use of some functionalities of the web application can cause user frustration."
-Another cause for frustration could be privacy concerns since 10% of the students stated that they were not sure that their personal data and files are protected from unauthorized use.
+The problems with the blog and chat functionalities of Ning were probably the main reason why as many as 57% of the students agreed with the statement "The use of some functionalities of the web application can cause frustration of users".
+One other cause for frustration could be privacy and security concerns since 10% of the students stated that they were not sure that their personal data and files are protected from unautho-

-Our findings regarding potential problems in the use of the Ning tool for educational purposes confirm that student feedback in form of forum discussions, in combination with their responses to selected items of a course evaluation survey, are useful means for identification of issues that should be resolved either through training of online learners to effectively use a social networking tool in a hybrid course or by contacting the developers/administrators of the tool to make necessary corrections.
-In fact, the teachers of the course "Computer-Mediated Communication" did contact the developers of the Ning tool to bring their attention to some usability problems and they tried to resolve them.
+Our findings regarding the potential problems in the use of the Ning tool for education purpose confirm that student feedback in form of forum discussions, in combination with an analysis of their responses to selected items of a course evaluation survey, are useful means for identification of issues that should be resolved either through training of online learners to effectively use a social networking tool in a hybrid course or by contacting the developers / administrators of the tool to make necessary corrections.
+In fact, the teachers of the course "Computer-Mediated Communication" have contacted the developers of the Ning tool to bring their attention to some usability problems and they tried to resolve them.

-In our study we identified the potential positive effects of the use of the online community tool Ning on the outcomes of a hybrid university course, including increased motivation, peer-to-peer learning and greater student collaboration.
-However, educators should be responsible for potentially negative effects of the use of technology in their courses and those social software applications and other types of Web 2.0 tools which manifest basic usability problems or create privacy concerns should therefore be avoided.
-In the case of Ning technical problems were more an occasional cause of frustration than a serious dysfunction.
+In our study we have identified the potential positive effects of the use of the online community tool Ning on the outcomes of a hybrid university course, including increased motivation, peer-to-peer learning and greater collaboration of students.
+However, educators should be responsible for potentially negative effects of the use of technology in their courses and those social software applications and other types of Web 2.0 tools which manifest basic usability problems or create privacy concerns should be avoided.
+In the case of Ning the technical problems were more an occasional cause of frustration than a serious dysfunction.
 Having in mind the previously presented data on the technological aspects of the use of the Ning tool the fourth hypothesis can not be confirmed: H4.
 The technology of the Ning tool does not manifest usability problems when it is used in concrete educational settings of the academic course "Computer-Mediated Communication".